mbs-octoml/mbs-tvm/src/relay/collage/design.md

 - 'Lookahead' from the current search state to find the 'next' dataflow node(s) which have candidates crossing multiple `FusionSpec`s.
 That defines a sub-graph.
 There's no need to search over all possible candidates within that sub-graph since almost certainly the maximal candidates will be best.
 Somehow prune the candidates to implement that.
+- Cleanup after search to merge adjacent kernels for the same target when supported by toolchain.
 - How much of the existing `DFPattern` machinery should be refactored to go via `SubGraph`?
 - Post fusion passes introduce new Relay primitives which then need to be fused and lowered, so `FuseOps` still in pass list.
 Consider replacing with `CollageFuseOps` in lightweight mode?
+Need to avoid all search when toolchain is already uniquely determined.
 - `Target`s can have a `"fusion_spec"` attribute to directly control fusion.
 - Indexing in `CombineByKindFusionRule` to avoid O(n^2) iteration over candidates.
 - Need to be dominator aware in `CombineByPrimitivesFusionRule` or is current naive approach of using `SubGraph::IsValid` good enough to eliminate taps?
 - What's with the use of `OpPatternKinds` on dataflow edges in `FuseOps` and the special rule relabelling `kBroadcast` as `kElemwise` if input/output shapes match?
 Need to find examples.